pangpang20/docs.getdbt.com/website/docs/reference/project-configs/model-paths.md

 Optionally specify a custom list of directories where [models](/docs/build/models) and [sources](/docs/build/sources) are located.

 ## Default
-By default, dbt will search for models and sources in the `models` directory, i.e. `model-paths: ["models"]`.
+By default, dbt will search for models and sources in the `models` directory.
+For example, `model-paths: ["models"]`.

 import RelativePath from '/snippets/_relative-path.md';